 We patrolled the Badlands National Park by car and by foot finding some of the most incredible views imaginable.
 I will let the pictures speak for themselves, keep in mind they are missing the amazing scale of everything.
 It was a really good reminder how small we are as human beings, and how huge and unclaimed parts of this country still is.

 The afternoon after our Trail Ride (one of the hotter days) we drove to Wind Cave National Park with a short stop to tweak the nose of our first president.
 The cave promised 50-55 degree temps.
 We took an hour and fifteen minute tour and were awed by the vastness that can be found underground.
-This particular cave boasts 275 miles of explored passages.
-They believe that the 275 miles is only 5% of the actual caverns.
-Our guide Mary told us that the rest of the passages may be too small for a body to fit or they might be one giant room.

 Josh and I also celebrated our minus one year wedding anniversary on August, 16.
 We stayed at the beautiful Black Forest Inn (courtesy of Terry and Sue Nagel) in Rapid City.
 We enjoyed a delicious dinner at The Fireside and then a hot tub and champagne (courtesy of Candace and Tim, our good friends from NH)